bpanguluru/visuwahl_capstone/README.md

     Functionality to get image data regardless of whether it is being stored in database or compared to the database - mindy + celine
-        (X) get_image() -> main function that implements camera/file image functions camera_image() -> prompts user for webcam image and returns image np.array file_image() -> prompts user for file image and returns image np.array Functionality to display an image with a box around detected faces with labels to indicate matches or an “Unknown” label otherwise display_output(image_input, labels, boxes, landmarks)
+        (X) get_image() -> main function that implements camera/file image functions (X)camera_image() -> prompts user for webcam image and returns image np.array (X)file_image() -> prompts user for file image and returns image np.array (X) Functionality to display an image with a box around detected faces with labels to indicate matches or an “Unknown” label otherwise display_output(image_input, labels, boxes, landmarks)
         -display image with probs, labels, boxes, landmarks